 They can also be found in furikake, which is a traditional form of Japanese seasoning.

 In addition, Buddhist monks in Japan who follow the Shojin Ryori diet – a strict specialty diet that Buddhist monks follow created gomadofu.
 Gomadofu is made of ground sesame paste, water, and kudzu (arrowroot).
 This dish is often eaten at the beginning of a meal by Buddhist monks following a traditional vegan or vegetarian diet.

-Looking to experience even more traditional Japanese flavors like sesame seeds?
+Looking to experience even more traditional Japanese flavors?
 Check out Sakuraco!
 Sakuraco sends traditional Japanese sweets, snacks, home goods, and tea straight to your door.

 Sesame Seed Varieties

 Sesame seeds are usually categorized by their color, brown, black, tan, and white.
 Typically brown, black, and tan colored ones are unhulled varieties.
 White ones, more commonly seen on hamburgers, are the hulled varieties.